 Ms Olivia Halliday

-Strategic Objective 2.
+Strategic 2.
 Place - We will provide sustainable, purposeful, and valued built and natural environment opportunities for the community.

-Strategic Outcome 2.3 Attractive and sustainable townscapes offering opportunities for all communities Strategy 3 Maintain town centres for the enjoyment of locals and visitors, which the community can take pride in.
+Strategic 2.3 Attractive and sustainable townscapes offering opportunities for all communities which the community can take pride in.